Indigenous Governance

 Admission requirements

-To be eligible for admission to the Bachelor of Arts in Indigenous Governance, students must hold:
+To be eligible for admission to the Bachelor of Arts in Indigenous Governance, students must meet the criteria for one of the following 3 admission pathways:

 • Grade 12 graduation with English 12 with a minimum of 75%, and Math 10 (Foundations and Pre-calculus, or Workplace Mathematics 10); OR